Western Digital buys flash memory maker Virident, focus now on Fusion-io

-Sept 9 Western Digital Corp (WDC.O) said it would buy Virident Systems Inc for $685 million as the hard drive maker and Seagate Technology Plc (STX.O) battle for a piece of the fast-growing market for solid-state drives used in servers.
+Western Digital Corp said it would buy Virident Systems Inc for $685 million as the hard drive maker and Seagate Technology Plc battle for a piece of the fast-growing market for solid-state drives used in servers.

 Seagate and Western Digital dominate the hard disk-drive market, and have been trying to expand their presence in the faster and more energy efficient solid-state drives (SSDs) market as demand slows in a declining PC market.

-Western Digital bought troubled SSD maker Stec Inc STEC.O for $340 million in June to become one of the top players in the flash drive market.
-[ID:nL3N0F02O8]
+Western Digital bought troubled SSD maker Stec Inc for $340 million in June to become one of the top players in the flash drive market.

 The company's high offer price for Virident compared with that for Stec suggests that it was involved in a bidding war with Seagate, FBN Securities analyst Shebly Seyrafi said.